 Adderall is one of the most misunderstood and complex types of drugs today.
 It has numerous beneficial uses and, when used in the right people and in the right way, it can help to restore a healthy balance to life.
 It’s hard to see this when the drug is one commonly spoken about in a negative light.
 Celebrities such as Justin Bieber and Jessica Simpson have reportedly used it for positive results.
 On the other hand, there are numerous stories of those who abuse it in an attempt to improve their functionality and reaction times.

-At the Florida House Experience, Adderall is a drug commonly seen in those who abuse prescription medications.
+At FHE Health, Adderall is a drug commonly seen in those who abuse prescription medications.
 For others who have a condition warranting use, it can be life-changing.
 But for those who use it for improper reasons, it can be a highly addictive drug that requires treatment.

 What Is Adderall?

 Sometimes called the addy drug, Adderall is a medication used to help with conditions such as attention-deficit-hyperactivity disorder (ADHD).
 The U.S. Centers for Disease Control and Prevention note that about 5 percent of children have ADHD, though many believe this figure is higher due to underdiagnosis.
 Only about 5.2 percent of children ages 2 to 17 who have the condition use medications like Adderall for treatment.